ethereum/remix-ide/docs/unittesting.md

 **2. Custom Transaction Context**

-For a contract method interaction, prime parameters of transaction are `from` address, `value` & `gas`.
-Usually, we need to test a method's behaviour with different values of these parameters.
+For interacting with a contract's method, the prime parameters of a transaction are `from` address, `value` & `gas`.
+Typically, a method's behaviour is tested with different values of these parameters.

 Remix provides the functionality of custom `msg.sender` & `msg.value` of transaction using natspec, like: